In Case of Earthquakes

 - Secure fixtures such as lights, cabinets, bookcases, and top-heavy objects to resist moving, coming loose, or falling during a tremor.

 - Place large, heavy objects on lower shelves.

 - Securely fasten shelves and bookcases to walls.

 - Remove hazardous objects from above sleeping areas.

-- Do not hang plants in heavy pots and might swing free of a hook.
+- Do not hang plants in heavy pots that might swing free of a hook.

-- Store bottled goods, glass, and other breakables in low or closed cabinets, using nonskid padded mats, hold-fast putty, or Velcro whenever possible.
+- Store bottled goods, glass, and other breakables in low or closed cabinets.
+Use nonskid padded mats, hold-fast putty, or Velcro whenever possible.

 - Prepare an office or home emergency kit.